cuijiyao01/docker-k8s-training/kubernetes/exercise_06_configmaps_secrets.md

 ConfigMaps and secrets bridge the gap between the requirements to build generic images but run them with a specific configuration in an secured environment.
 In this exercise you will move credentials and configuration into the Kubernetes cluster and make them available to your pods.

+**Note**: This exercise builds upon the previous exercises.
+If you did not manage to finish the previous exercises successfully, you can use the script [prereq-exercise-06.sh](solutions/prereq-exercise-06.sh) in the *solutions* folder to create the prerequites.
+Please use this script only if you did not manage to complete the previous exercises.

 ## Step 0: clean-up
 Before you start with this exercise, remove the deployment(s) and service(s) from the previous excercises. **However do NOT delete the persistentVolumeClaim!** We will use it in this excercise as well.
 Check the cheat sheet for respective delete commands.